0333 234 2010

 5 days

-With fragrant flowers blooming in award-winning gardens and architectural jewels caught in dappled sunlight, the royal county of Gloucestershire is a lovely place to explore during the warmer months.
-Join us to discover the horticultural excellence of Highgrove, the incredible gardens of King Charles III and Queen Camilla, and discover the remarkable 16th-century Thornbury Castle, once owned by Henry VIII.
-We also enjoy a lovely afternoon tea at Berkeley Castle and follow in the footsteps of pioneering figures of their field, such as Dr Edward Jenner, famous for his world-changing vaccination discovery.
+With fragrant flowers blooming in award-winning gardens and architectural jewels caught in dappled sunlight, the royal county of Gloucestershire is a lovely place to explore during the summertime.
+Join us to discover a range of these treasures, including Chavenage House, Badminton Estate and the remarkable 16th-century Thornbury Castle, once owned by Henry VIII, where we enjoy a delicious afternoon tea.
+We also follow in the footsteps of pioneering figures of their field, from the home of Dr Edward Jenner, famous for his world-changing vaccination discovery, to the idyllic Kelmscott Manor, the evocative inspiration for many of William Morris’s most significant designs.

 Highlights